Why is Alimony No Longer Tax-Deductible?

-A recent article published by the American Institute of CPAs describes how this tax gap related to alimony was discovered.
+An article published in 2019 by the American Institute of CPAs describes how this tax gap related to alimony was discovered.
 The Treasury Inspector General for Tax Administration (TIGTA) executed an audit and found a $2.3 billion alimony gap for 2010.
 In 2016, another audit was completed, and they found the tax gap increased by 38% to $3.2 billion.

 For taxpayers deducting alimony payments, they must provide the tax identification number (TIN) for the person receiving the payments.
 Using TINs, TIGTA was able to find major discrepancies between deducted payments and reported income.
-In fact, in over 50 thousand deductions (reflecting approximately 1.5 billion dollars in returns), TIGTA found no corresponding returns filed by the recipients of the alimony payments.
+In fact, in over 50,000 deductions (reflecting approximately $1.5 billion in returns), TIGTA found no corresponding returns filed by the recipients of the alimony payments.
 For another 2,168 returns, the TIN submitted for the recipient was simply invalid.

 What does this change mean for your tax return?

 As previously stated, alimony is no longer tax-deductible nor can it be included as income on tax returns if your divorce agreement was finalized as of 2019.
 For any divorce agreements that include alimony and were finalized prior to 2019, you may still continue to deduct payments or report alimony as income.

-If you are still able to deduct alimony or report it as income on your tax returns moving forward, don't be so quick to assume that this gap won't impact you.
+If you are still able to deduct alimony or report it as income on your tax returns for 2020, don't be so quick to assume that this gap won't impact you.
 There may be more crackdowns on taxpayers who contributed to the discrepancy in alimony that was deducted or claimed on past returns.
 This could include fines issued by the IRS and increased audits on filers.

 Tax preparers are not lawyers, and many times, preparers do not understand nor ask what is in the divorce decree.
 Be sure to spell out which items are deducted or included in income in your divorce agreements.
 As always, ask your lawyer to make sure you are protected from future crackdowns.